WW1 / George 5th Royal Scots Officer's Cross-Hilted

 A rare WW1 era Royal Scots officer's cross-hilt broadsword in

 overall good condition, the blade in very good condition.
+Now with

 The unusual flat double disc quillon finales are reserved for cross-hilt